tin2tin/Pallaidium/README.md

 The first time a model is executed and many GB will have to be downloaded, so go grab a(lots of) coffee.

+If it says git is missing, you can find it here: https://git-scm.com/download/win

 ## Location